Manual Reference Pages - muse (n)

 Ktz input:

--script For using muse as a script interpreter: The first file is then a file of muse declarations and the second is a ktzfile, Evaluation of property declarations is silent and, with boolean output, formulas are printed before their truth values.
+-script For using muse as a script interpreter: The first file is then a file of muse declarations and the second is a ktzfile, Evaluations of property declarations are silent and formulas are printed before their values.

 MMC input: